jbbb2/cam_ilt/README.md

 In its current form, it covers different regularization methods including L1, L2 and MTGV to tackle the inverse problems of interest.
 The package also comes with fully automated methods for regularization/hyperparameter parameter optimization employing generalized cross-validation (GCV), the Butler-Reeds-Dawson method (BRD), the balancing principle or a combination of them.

-For a more detailed documentation/package tutorial, check out the cam_ilt git repo at https://github.com/jbbb2/cam_ilt
+For a more detailed documentation/package tutorial, check out the cam_ilt git repo at https://github.com/jbbb2/cam_ilt or the package wiki at https://github.com/jbbb2/cam_ilt/wiki

 If you make use of the package please cite the following references: https://doi.org/10.48550/arXiv.2311.11442